 Ford initially forecasted annual sales of about 100,000 units.
 On the first day alone, dealers took 22,000 Mustang orders.
 Shortly after its introduction, the fledgling vehicle’s success was official when it was featured on the racetrack as the pace car for the 1964 Indianapolis 500.
 During the Mustang’s first 12 months on the market, sales grew to an astounding 417,000.
 Within two years, sales had catapulted to one million.

 “When the Mustang was unveiled, the reaction was so positive that there was no doubt it was going to be a success,” recalls the chief designer of the original pony car, Joe Oros, in a famous Mustang quote.
 The first Mustang was dubbed the 1964½, because it was launched at an unusual halfway point during the year.
 Gale Halderman, one of the designers on Oros' team, was blown away by the success even though the engineers, test drivers, and prototype builders all had told the design team that they could tell it was a special car.
 By Halderman's count, the Mustang broke 77 of Ford's "rules."

 Mustang Debuts on the Silver Screen

-One interesting Mustang fact is that the famous pony car began making big screen appearances in 1964 and have figured prominently in hundreds of notable films ever since.
+One interesting Mustang fact is that the famous pony car began making big-screen appearances in 1964 and have featured prominently in hundreds of notable films since.
 In 1964, the Bond film Goldfinger was the first movie to show off Ford's new sporty car, a white 1964 convertible driven by a beautiful assassin.
 After a brief chase in the Swiss Alps, Sean Connery, in his Aston Martin DB5, shreds the Mustang's tires and its rocker panel (borrowing a chariot racer trick from the epic film Ben Hur).

 Debut of the 1965 GT350